Representation Learning with Statistical Independence to Mitigate Bias: Bias-Resilient Neural Network (BR-Net)

 \section{Bias-Resilient Neural Network (BR-Net)}

 Suppose we have an $M$-class classification problem, for which we have $N$ pairs of training images and their corresponding target label(s): $\{(\X_i, \y_i)\}_{i=1}^N$.
 Assuming a set of $k$ protected variables, denoted by a vector $\b \in \RR^k$, to train a model for classifying each image while being impartial to the protected variables, we propose an \textit{end-to-end} architecture (Fig.~\ref{fig:arch}) similar to domain-adversarial training approaches \cite{ganin2016domain}.
-Given the input image $\X$, the representation learning ($\FE$) module extracts a feature vector $\F$, on top of which a Classifier ($\CC$) is built to predict the class label $\y$.
-Now, to guarantee that these features are not biased to $\b$, we build another network (denoted by $\BP$) with a new loss function that checks the statistical mean dependence of the protected variables to $\F$.
-Back-propagate this loss to the $\FE$ module in an adversarial way results in features that minimize the classification loss while having the least statistical dependence on the protected variables.
+Given the input image $\X$, the representation learning ($\FE$) module extracts a feature vector $\F$, on top of which a Classifier ($\CC$) predicts the class label $\y$.
+Now, to guarantee that these features are not biased to $\b$, we build a network (denoted by $\BP$) with a new loss function that checks the statistical mean dependence of the protected variables to $\F$.
+Back-propagating this loss to $\FE$ adversarially results in features that minimize the classification loss while having the least statistical dependence on the protected variables.

 Each network has its underlying trainable parameters, defined as $\tfe$ for $\FE$, $\tc$ for $\CC$, and $\tbp$ for $\BP$.
 If the predicted probability that subject $i$ belongs to class $m$ is defined by $\hat{y}_{im} = \CC(\FE(\X_i; \tfe); \tc)$, the classification loss can be characterized by a cross-entropy: